ppy/osu-wiki/wiki/Performance_points/en.md

 ### Why did I lose pp for setting a new score?

-**You might occasionally lose pp for setting a higher combo score with worse accuracy, or playing with mods with worse accuracy overall.**
+Even if it is no possible to lose pp while you setting a higher combo score with worse accuracy or playing with mods with worse accuracy overall, you might occasionally lose pp due to pp system updates.

-Total score is still important to individual map rankings, and this may produce unusual circumstances where a higher overall score with lower accuracy or mod use factored in will produce a "better" result that still ultimately loses you pp.

 ### Some mods feel very overweighted/underweighted.
 Why is this?